ignaspakamore/pca-gui/README.md

 * Program can save calculated PCA data into the csv file.

-* Sample anotation by using mouse is possible in 3D plot.
+* Sample annotation by using mouse is feasible in 3D plot.
 Index starts from 0!

 ## Execution